kawansoft/aceql-http/aceql-http-5.0-user-guide-api.md

 }
 ```

-Same call, but as a more secure prepared statement with a where condition, a prepared statement parameter and without pretty printing:
+Same call, but as a more secure prepared statement with a where condition, a prepared statement parameter:

 ```bash
 $ curl --data "prepared_statement=true" --data"column_types=true" \